ansys/pysystem-coupling/README.rst

    solution = syc.solution
    solution.solve()

-The API is partitioned via three high-level "root" attributes from which pertinent commands may be accessed.
-The above example shows ``setup`` and ``solution``. ``setup`` is the largest part of the API, and is where one finds all of the commands related to populating the settings that define a coupled analysis.
-It also provides direct access to the hierarchical data model, as illustrated in the example. ``solution`` is home to ``solve`` and a few other related operations.
-There is also a ``case`` attribute available (not illustrated), for case file and persistence related commands.
+The Pythonic API partitions commands via three high-level *root* attributes of the ``Session`` class: ``setup``, ``solution``, and ``case``.
+The preceding example uses both the ``setup`` and ``solution`` attributes.

+* The ``setup`` attribute is the largest part of the API.
+It is where you find all commands related to populating the settings that define a coupled analysis.
+This attribute also provides direct access to the hierarchical data model.
+* The ``solution`` attribute is home to commands related to solving an analysis and examining the solution.
+* The ``case`` attribute, which is not used in the preceding example, provides all commands related to case file management and persistence.

-In this example, the System Coupling server was started by the ``launch`` function.
-Alternatively, the server can be started in advance with command line arguments ``-m cosimgui --grpcport=<host:port>`` and ``pysystemcoupling.connect(host, port)`` called instead of ``pysystemcoupling.launch()`` in the above.
+While the preceding example uses the ``pysystemcoupling.launch()`` method to start the System Coupling server, alternatively, the server can be started in advance by calling command line arguments ``-m cosimgui --grpcport=<host:port>`` and ``pysystemcoupling.connect(host, port)``.

-The following shows the use of the native form of the API.
-This involves setting up the same analysis as above; it is less complete but should be sufficient to illustrate the differences and connections between the API forms.
+This next example shows how to set up the same analysis using the native System Coupling API.
+While the code here is less complete than the code shown previously, it should sufficiently illustrate the differences and connections between the two API forms.

 .. code:: python